Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Duration for assistant rewards.
 			// 3rd number = Duration for teammate rewards.
 			"Reward Duration"			"10.0,10.0,10.0"

+			// The minimum amount of damage in percentage required to receive a reward.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Separate percentages with commas (",").
+			// --
+			// Percentages limit: 3
+			// Character limit for each percentage: 6
+			// --
+			// Minimum value for each percentage: 0.1 (Least)
+			// Maximum value for each percentage: 100.0 (All)
+			// --
+			// 1st number = Percentage of damage required for killer rewards.
+			// 2nd number = Percentage of damage required for assistant rewards.
+			// 3rd number = Percentage of damage required for teammate rewards.
+			"Reward Percentage"			"10.0,10.0,10.0"

 			// The damage boost to reward to survivors.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.